Averroes Ai Automated Visual inspection software

 Use case: Surface inspection, measurement, presence verification

-2D vision systems capture flat, grayscale, or color images.
+2D vision systems use standard machine vision cameras to capture flat, grayscale, or color images.
 They’re best for tasks that involve simple shape, contrast, and dimensional analysis.

 Lighting conditions and part orientation must be carefully controlled.